alistairjoelquinn/sn-typescript/README.md

 ## Redux

 Redux Thunk has been used for the action creators.
-Fortunately it will be clear to see how you would define types in a Redux project without using it.

 There are two main considerations in typing this part of the project.
 The first one is how to type state, the second is how to type the action creators.
 Let's begin with state.

 Defining state is important as you will also use this definition wherever `useSelector` is used.
 What needs to be defined is a structure of what state will look like, which can be referred to as RootState.
 In this project it will be a single property, whose value is an array of users.